The Opportunity of Unbundling Legal Services to Your Practice

 - When the limited service is offered online, consumers in remote rural areas can access legal services conveniently and more affordably.

-For the practitioner, limited legal services offers a way to tap into a latent market for legal services and create a new revenue source.
+For the practitioner, limited legal services offers a way to tap into a latent market for legal services similar to Nationwide Service of Process and create a new revenue source.
 Sometimes the limited legal service client will require full service representation, so the limited legal services strategy is a way of marketing the law firm’s full suite of legal services.
 By offering limited legal services, the firm can built a trust relationship with a new client that can be converted into a long term relationship that results in repeat business.